The $75,000 GST Threshold: When You Must Register

 The $150,000 Threshold for Non-Profits

 Non-profit organisations have a higher threshold of $150,000 annual GST turnover before mandatory registration applies.
 This covers charities, community groups, sporting clubs, and similar entities.
-The same voluntary registration option exists below the threshold, and the same ride-share driver exemption applies — a not-for-profit running a community transport service with Uber-connected vehicles still registers immediately.
+The same voluntary registration option exists below the threshold, and the same ride-share driver exemption applies.
+A not-for-profit running a community transport service with Uber-connected vehicles still registers immediately.

 Voluntary Registration Below $75,000